 Jonathan suggested that if we move a little bit up the river, we could get even closer.
 I think we got about 30-40 feet (9-12 meters) away at the point he suggested.

-We had an awesome conversation, but eventually it was time to say our goodbyes.
+We had an awesome conversation and eventually it was time to say our goodbyes.
 Hopefully, next time we visit the borders will be open so we can visit each other in the same country and not have to sit on our respective sides of the river.